DataBytes-Organisation/Project-Echo/README.md

 - **Audio Pipeline Development:** We've successfully engineered a sophisticated audio pipeline capable of processing audio files of any type, size, or format.
 It converts them into tensor Mel spectrogram files, which are essential for training.

-- **Model Training:** Our efforts have led to the training of an efficient net_v2 pre-trained model, boasting 7.1 million parameters for 224x224 images.
+- **Model Training:** Our efforts have led to the training of an EfficientNetV2 pre-trained model, boasting 7.1 million parameters for 224x224 images.
 This model has achieved an impressive accuracy of 90%.

 - **Accessibility Improvements:** To enhance accessibility, we've developed a publicly available pip package.
 This package allows developers to load our pre-trained model and analyze raw audio files in real-time.
 Additionally, we've prototyped an API for a website, enabling users to upload audio samples and receive animal classification predictions.